banyaszvonat/breaking-videogames/_posts/2023-12-05-a-debugging-trick.md

 ![](/breaking-videogames/assets/stringreffunc.jpg)

-In summary: even though the binary is stripped, some symbols could be recovered from code maintaining an in-engine stack trace.
-This gives a headstart with reverse engineering, since it provides something to get oriented by, closer to the actual functionality to of interest.
+In summary: even though the binary is stripped, by inspecting strings contained in the application, and what refers to them, some symbols could be recovered from code maintaining an in-engine stack trace.
+While the particular function with a debug string that inspired this post was found randomly, in this example functions' names can reliably be found by inspecting which functions load the particular debug string.
+This gives a headstart with reverse engineering, since it provides something to get oriented by, closer to the actual functionality of interest.

 There are also calls to a `DevMsg` function, but that's potentially for a later post.